Passer au contenu

 Execution

-1. Attach the weight belt, then grasp the bar with a wide pronated grip.
+1. Attach the Dip Belt, then grip the bar with a wide pronated grip.

-2. Start with an explosive pull outward, pulling your chest above the bar.
+2. Begin with an explosive outward pull by pulling your chest above the bar.

-3. Once you have reached the transition point, swing your wrists over the bar and push hard to finish with your arms straight.
+3. Once the transition is complete, rotate your wrists over the bar and push hard to finish with arms extended.

-4. Descend while controlling the negative phase (descent) to enhance stability.
+4. Lower yourself by controlling the negative phase (descent) to build stability.

-5. Always keep your core engaged to avoid losing balance due to the suspended weight.
+5. Always keep your core engaged to avoid imbalances caused by the suspended weight.

-Tips: Only start weighted muscle-ups once you have mastered the movement using your body weight.
-The weight greatly accentuates the transition and explosion phase.
+Tips: Only start weighted muscle-ups once you have perfectly mastered the bodyweight movement.
+The added weight significantly increases the challenge of the transition and explosive phase.